 There is no penalty for early withdrawals if you leave service or retire.

-To make an appointment at all other locations, go to the online scheduler to see the next available time.
+To make an appointment with Mike, go to the online scheduler to see the next available time.

 Maximum Contribution Rates

 2013 - 2014

 2015 - 2017

 Age 50+ catch-up

 If you are age 50 or older by the end of the year, your individual limit is increased by $6,500 in 2020 and 2021.
 This means your individual limit increases from $19,500 to $26,000 in 2020 and 2021.

 Participants who have not contributed the maximum limit under IRS law in previous years may contribute an amount less or equal to the maximum limit (essentially, up to double the maximum) in the three years prior to the individual's normal retirement age.